jpradov/jpradov.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Received my Bachelor degree in Materials Science and Engineering @EPFL
+:tada:Received my Bachelor degree in Materials Science and Engineering @EPFL and the Materials Science and Engineering Excellence Prize. :tada: